- Search The Registry

 Born in Waco, Texas, he was the son of Henry L. and Jessie (Cobb) Bledsoe.
-He attended Central Texas Academy in Waco from about 1905 until his graduation as class valedictorian in 1914.
-He then attended Bishop College in Marshall, where he earned a B.A. in 1918.
-He was a member of the ROTC at Virginia Union University in Richmond in 1918-19, and studied medicine at Columbia University in New York City between 1920 and 1924.
+He attended Central Texas Academy in Waco from about 1905 until graduating as class valedictorian in 1914.
+He then attended Bishop College in Marshall, earning a B.A. in 1918.
+He was a member of the ROTC at Virginia Union University in Richmond from 1918-19 and studied medicine at Columbia University in New York City between 1920 and 1924.

 While attending Columbia, he studied voice with Claude Warford, Luigi Parisotti, and Lazar Samoiloff.
 His professional singing debut occurred on April 20, 1924, at Aeolian Hall in New York.
 As a concert singer, Bledsoe performed in the United States and Europe.
 He was praised for his ability to sing in several languages, for his vocal control and range, and for his command to communicate through music.

 He is best known for his portrayal of Joe in the 1927 production of Jerome Kern's "Showboat."
 His interpretation of "Ol' Man River" made the song an American classic.
 In his career, Bledsoe performed with the Boston Symphony Chamber Players (1926), the BBC Symphony in London (1936), and the Concertgebouw Orchestra of Amsterdam (1937).
 He also sang in vaudeville, on radio, and in opera.
 He sang the role of Amonasro in Giuseppe Verdi's "Anda" with the Cleveland Stadium Opera (1932), the Chicago Opera Company at the Hippodrome in New York (1933), and the Cosmopolitan Opera Company, also at the Hippodrome (1934).